Last week, I talked about why you shouldn’t self-publish a young children’s book. I gave 5 reality-check tips. You can check that article out here:

 In an article at Huffington Post, the author noted, “Nowadays, most publishing houses only read manuscripts submitted by agents.
 Finding a literary agent is as difficult as finding a publisher, unless you are a celebrity, of course.”
 (1)

 You know the odds – they’re super-slim.
-So, instead of spending lots of time and effort on research and submissions that could go on for years without any results, you’d rather invest in you.
+So, instead of spending lots of time and effort on research and submissions that could go on for years without any results, you’d rather invest in yourself.

 If you believe in your story, go for it.